heesunlee9/flask_signup/README.md

 ## Log in
 ## Log out

-# Django board was developed using
+# Flask Signup was developed using
 flask, Flask-SQLAlchemy, flask WTForms, bootstrap, python

-# Django board was developed by
+# Flask Signup was developed by
 heesunlee9 in December 2019.

 # How to Start